rokkro/ciscoTelneter/README.md

 * Won't work when telnet is disabled on the device.
 * Won't work when the device cannot be accessed remotely.
 * Security is poor over telnet.
 Don't use this script in environments where security is a concern.
-* May not work with future versions of IOS or IOS devices that don't support Tcl (like ASA firewalls).
+* May not work with future/older versions of IOS.
+* Won't work on IOS devices that don't support Tcl (like ASA firewalls).
 * Can copy bad configs if you're not careful.
 Pay attention to the confirmation prompts.
 * The password prompt won't show if running the script in PyCharm (it does show in PyCharm's debug mode, however).